Skip to main content

 Use 403 Forbidden when:

 For instance, an authorized user may try accessing an admin only page without having adequate role.
-Even if one gets logged in and receive a response like ‘forbidden’ but still he/she does not have enough rights.
+Even if one gets logged in, the response will indicate 403 Forbidden if they do not have sufficient rights.

 401 vs 403